Manes (TV series)

 Manes (English: Dudes) is a Colombian romance comedy satire television series produced by RCN Televisión for Prime Video, adapted by Daniel Ayala López and Diego Ayala López.
 It is based on the 1996 television series Hombres, created by Mónica Agudelo.

 It stars Laura Londoño, Sebastián Carvajal, Natalia Jerez, Juan Pablo Urrego, Juan Manuel Restrepo, Simón Elías, Diego Cadavid, Brian Moreno, and Variel Sánchez.
 The series premiered on February 15, 2023, on Prime Video.

 On March 19, 2024, the series was renewed for a second and third season, with the second season premiering on September 11 of the same year.
 The third season premiered on March 19, 2025.
-On September 12, 2025, the series was renewed for a fourth and fifth season.

 Plot

 Billuka is a renowned fintech company created and co-managed by Julián and his friends: Ricardo, Simón, Santiago, Tomás, Daniel, and Mafe.
 Antonia, the daughter of a prominent businessman, arrives in Colombia hoping to start over.
 When Julián meets Antonia, it's love at first sight.
 Subsequently, Julián finds himself embroiled in a series of conflicts between love and business.